 The stress and the blood is the result of the bad fish smell and the fish to rot faster.

-After the shinkeijime process, it should be kept in ice sea water.
+After the shinkeijime process, it should be kept in ice sea water, close to 1 degree celcius.

 3. For best taste age the fish

 It's also a difficult process to age fish.
-The typical household fridge isn't cool enough to age the fish, while the freezer will change its texture and taste.
+The typical household fridge isn't cool enough to age the fish, which is 1 degree celcius.
+Temperature above that will cause the fish to rot.
+Temperature below 1 degree will result the fish to freeze, which doesn't enhance the aging process and also changes its texture.

 It's much easier to age the fish in the fish shops as the fridge can be adjusted to the ideal temperature to age, or have enough space to have tanks filled with ice to store.